ilhmlnaa/go-social-dls/README.md

 1. Login to Facebook in your browser
 2. Click Cookie-Editor → Export → JSON
 3. Save as `cookies/facebook.json`

+### Instagram Setup (Required for full resolution)

+1. Login to Instagram in your browser
+2. Click Cookie-Editor → Export → JSON
+3. Save as `cookies/instagram.json`

 **Important:** Add `cookies/*.json` to `.gitignore` to keep your cookies secure!